Gitlings/gitlings/posts/workflow/writing-posts-with-jekyll/index.md

 categories: [mainpage, workflow]
 ---

 Hi everyone!
-In this post I'll tell you about to write posts for our site. :)
+In this post I'll tell you about writing posts for our site. :)

 {: .center }
 ![image](jekyll-logo.png "Jekyll logo")